July 22-27, 2018

 - Farwell party on the last night

 When campers are not in instruction sessions they are supervised by our wonderful team of specially-trained Camp Counselors who serve as positive role models, mentors and friends.
-In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer students are expected to abide by the University's summer programs rules and regulations.
+In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer participants are expected to abide by the University's summer programs rules and regulations.

 Housing and Meals:

-Students stay in secure University residence halls dedicated to summer campers (2 per room) and must bring their own pillows, blankets and bed/bath linens for the week (bed linens must fit the extra-longer twin residence hall beds).
+Campers stay in secure University residence halls dedicated to summer camps (2 per room) and must bring their own pillows, blankets and bed/bath linens for the week (bed linens must fit the extra-longer twin residence hall beds).
 Laundry facilities are available in each hall at no charge.
 Males and females are housed in separate halls.
 Our Camp Counselors will be on-site in the residence halls at all times.

 Delicious, all-you-can-eat, cafeteria-style meals are served in the campus dining hall.
 Our Dining Services chefs do an excellent job in accommodating campers with food allergies and other special requirements.